hibernationTheory/capture-responsive-screenshots-webdrivercss/README.md

 ## How to use it?

 Require the package.
-Invoke it by pointing to two data files.
+Invoke it by pointing to two json files.
 One should contain the url data the tool should capture screenshots from, the other one is a config files that configures various aspect of the capture and regression testing progress (tolerance, output dir, etc...)
 Ex: captureScreenshots('./config.json', './data.json');

 ### Example Config File